Recently Viewed:Historic Places of Hawaii Island Historic Places of Hawaii Island

 This 72-hectare National Park in south Kona was once a place of refuge for lawbreakers in early Hawaii.
 It features royal grounds, heiau (temples), Hawaiian fishponds and the Great Wall, 3 metres high and 5 metres thick.
 This is a fantastic place to learn about early Hawaiian culture.

 Part of the National Park System, this historic site is home to one of the largest and last heiau (temple) built in Hawaii.
 Located on the Kohala Coast, King Kamehameha ordered the building of this massive structure to gain favor with Ku, the war god, in his quest to unite the Hawaiian Islands.

 This lively spot in the centre of the Kona Coast is also a place of great historical significance.
 Visit Hulihee Palace, summer home for Hawaiian royalty; Mokuaikaua Church, Hawaii’s earliest Christian Church built in 1820; and Ahuena Heiau, built by King Kamehameha I, all within view of each other on Alii Drive.

 The lands of Keauhou hold a wealth of historical sites including three restored heiau (temples), the Kuamoo Battle and Lekeleke Burial grounds, a holua slide (stone ramp) and the birthplace of Kamehameha III.

-The cool, green pastures of Waimea are home to ranches and paniolo (Hawaiian cowboys).
-Go on a horseback ride and explore the fascinating history of how cowboys in the early 1800s came to Waimea.
+The cool, green pastures of Waimea are home to ranches and paniolo (Hawaiian cowboy).
+Go on a horseback ride and explore the fascinating history of how cowboys in the early 1800’s came to Waimea.